a2nfinance/detrain/HKT.md

 ### 0. Vision

-Transform into a fully-fledged framework that streamlines distributed training for AI models utilizing Akash Network marketplace.
+Transform into a fully-fledged framework that streamlines distributed training for AI models utilizing Akash Networks marketplace.

 ### 1. Overview